W6IWI, Tucson AZ

 The call letters W6IWI were first used by Kauko Hallikainen in the 1930s (1933 license, 1937 ARRL membership).
 See the 1934, 1936, 1937, and 1938 Amateur Radio Callbook.
 The 1930s QSL card was similar to that shown above (I may still have one of the originals somewhere).
 By 1952, the call had been reassigned to Carson Donaldson in Inglewood CA. He held it through 1977.
 I acquired the call in 2016.
 Prior to that, I held the call WA6FDN, and prior to that, WN6FDN.
 The WA6FDN license was first granted in 1969, with WN6FDN in 1968.
 WA6FDN shows up in the Summer 1969 Callbook.
 In December 1969, I took the exam for the First Class Radiotelephone License with Radar Endorsement at the FCC office in San Francisco.
 That license was later replaced by the FCC with the General Radiotelephone Operator's License.
 NL7XM offers a great service.
 He has over 100 years of Radio Amateur Callbooks and will find the first appearance of your callsign in the Callbook.
 For a reasonable cost, he'll provide certified copies of these pages verifying that the callsign was held by the particular person on this date.
 This is what he sent me for WN6FDN and WA6FDN.

 WN6FDN started with a Heathkit DX-60 transmitter and a National NC-300 receiver running CW on HF.
 WA6FDN used a Viking Ranger transmitter running AM, CW, and RTTY on HF.
 RTTY used a Teletype model 15 printer (also see a slow motion video of a model 15 in operationg), and a model 14 typing reperf and transmitter distributor.
 W6IWI now uses an SEA 245 with a Dentron Clipperton-L amplifier running RTTY, CW and SSB into a Zero Five 30 Foot Flagpole Antenna.
 VHF and UHF FM are covered with a Baofeng UV-5R and a Wouxun KG-UV-6X.
-The Wouxun KG-UV-6X normally drives an outside vertical antenna at home.
+The Wouxun KG-UV-6X normally drives a Diamond X50A vertical antenna at home.
 Mobile info is here.

 HF Station Details

-Click in a box in the block diagram for more details. .
-Your browser does not support the HTML5 canvas tag. ;
+Click in a box in the block diagram for more details.

 W6IWI HF Activity